madjugglers/pattern-book/chapters/02_hello.md

 collaboration with other jugglers.
 We hope that these patterns will help inspire new club passing ideas and help more jugglers all over the world enjoy club passing!

+Since Version 3.0 in 2018, we've all suffered through two years of COVID restrictions and two lost Madfests.
+But we kept juggling, and add some of our new favorites in this Version 3.1.

 ## How To Read Patterns